 Facts and figures about the Aerospace Engineering department, its facilities and students.

-We welcome guests and provide tours in our centrally located facilities on U-M’s North Campus.
+Until further notice visits and tours in our centrally located facilities on U-M’s North Campus are temporarily on hold.

 - Contact Us